Easter Island ship logs: James Cook, 1774

 For this, and other bad accommodations already mentioned, nothing but necessity will induce any one to touch at this isle, unless it can be done without going much out of the way; in which case, touching here may be advantageous, as the people willingly and readily part with such refreshments as they have, and at an easy rate.
 We certainly received great benefit from the little we got; but few ships can come here without being in want of water, and this want cannot be here supplied.
 The little we took on board, could not be made use of, it being only salt water which had filtered through a stony beach into a stone well; this the natives had made for the purpose, a little to the southward of the sandy beach so often mentioned, and the water ebbed and flowed into it with the tide.

 In colour, features, and language, they bear such an affinity to the people of the more western isles, that no one will doubt they have had the same origin.
-It is extraordinary that the same nation should have spread themselves over all the isles in this vast ocean, from New Zealand to this island, which is almost one-fourth part of the circumference of the globe.

 Many of them have now no other knowledge of each other, than what is preserved by antiquated tradition; and they have, by length of time, become, as it were, different nations, each having adopted some peculiar custom or habit, &c.
 Nevertheless, a careful observer will soon see the affinity each has to the other.
 In general, the people of this isle are a slender race.
 I did not see a man that would measure six feet; so far are they from being giants, as one of the authors of Roggewein's voyage asserts.
 They are brisk and active, have good features, and not disagreeable countenances; are friendly and hospitable to strangers, but as much addicted to pilfering as any of their neighbours.